 Scholarships and funding awards vary by course of study and change each year.
-Find out more about available Scholarships that you may be eligible for and how to apply.
+Find out more about available scholarships.

 - What will my career prospects be after completing my Masters degree?

-You can read about the specific career prospects for each of our Masters programmes within the tabs on the relevant Masters course page.
+You can read about the specific career prospects for each of our Masters programmes on the relevant Masters course page.

 All postgraduate Masters students have an opportunity to gain professional skills as part of the course, including team-working, presentation skills and self-awareness.
 You can receive coaching in important aspects of job search such as CV writing, interview preparation and effective self-presentation

-You will also have access to our award-winning Careers Centre and will benefit from the Business School's worldwide links with business.
+You will also benefit from our award-winning Careers Centre and the Business School's worldwide links with business.
 Many major companies regularly visit the campus to meet our students, either to talk about specific careers, or as part of the Business School’s speaker programmes.

 Read more about our careers and professional development support.